Monthly Tech-Tip from Tony Hansen SignUp

 • Color Sensitivity: Copper-based greens can be sensitive to the kiln environment.
 If fired too hot, the green can "wash out" or turn a bit metallic/black in spots (a phenomenon called "copper wash").

-• Not Acid-Proof (Relative): Zinc-matte glazes are generally slightly more susceptible to "etching" from strong acids (like lemon juice) over many years compared to their high-gloss counterparts.
+• Not Acid-Proof (Relative): Zinc-matte glazes are slightly more susceptible to "etching" from strong acids (like lemon juice) over many years compared to their high-gloss counterparts.

 Related Information